 While it’s generally true that the money you have invested in super is locked away until you retire, there is some wiggle room in the rules to show compassion.

-Accessing super early on compassionate grounds is possible under Australian law, provided that you meet strict eligibility conditions and your super fund allows it.
-If your fund doesn’t allow for this type of release, you may be able to transfer your funds to one that does.
+You may be able to access your super early on compassionate grounds provided you meet strict eligibility conditions and your super fund allows it.
+If it doesn’t, you may be able to transfer your super to one that does.

 Normally you can only access your super once you’ve reached your preservation age and met a condition of release (such as retiring from the workforce or turning 65).
 Your preservation age is between 55 and 60, depending on your date of birth.

 However, these super release conditions can be waived by the Australian Taxation Office (ATO) on compassionate grounds.

 Previously, compassionate grounds claims were assessed by the Department of Human Services (DHS), but this responsibility was transferred to the ATO from 1 July 2018.
 The DHS reported that in 2017/2018 they received 39,662 applications for early release of super on compassionate grounds, and 24,073 applications were approved either in part or in full.
 The total amount approved was $343.9 million (an average of approximately $14,000 for each approved application).

 Compassionate grounds can include any of the following: